Acura Legend: Second generation (1991)

 (1994-1995 coupe) rear decklids were excluded from Europe's factory flush spoiler option, as they offered a slightly enhanced curvature of decklid in the later production years.

 Japan, New Zealand & Europe coupe/sedan models also came fitted with a one of a kind Honda alpha touring grille.
-North America models did not, however they did receive a factory option set of lower bumper guard foglights making all legend model interchangeable options endless.
+North American models did not, however they did receive a factory option set of lower bumper guard foglights making all legend model interchangeable options endless.

 Appearance of the sedan was adopted from the first generation Legend coupe and Honda also wanted to visually align the appearance of both the Legend coupe and sedan to the Acura NSX.
 Legend coupes also shared the same mirror design as the first generation NSX.
 The segment the Legend originally filled was now being served by the Acura Vigor which allowed the Legend to position itself more towards the rear drive Lexus LS and the Infiniti Q45 sedans.
 Honda decided not to upgrade the size of the engine to a V8 because it would have upstaged the Acura NSX which has a V6 that introduced Honda's VTEC technology.